bunchofcellulose/celestialsphere/README.md

 - Add a method to place point at a given coordinate.
 - Add features to snap to circle intersections, small circles and arcs.
 - Add feature to add multiple small circles with one pole.

+## Building from Source

+Delete the `docs` folder if it exists, then run `dx build --release --platform web`